stacks-network/sbtc-docs/src/sbtc-operations.md

 * Recipient address: The Stacks address which should receive the sBTC.
 * sBTC wallet address: The Bitcoin address maintaining custody of the deposited BTC.
 * Amount: The amount to deposit.

-The exact format to submit this data is explained in [Wire Formats](./sbtc-operations/wire-formats.md).

 ### How the protocol responds to a deposit request
 When a deposit request is mined on the Bitcoin blockchain, the next Stacks block must contain an sBTC mint transaction to the recipient address with the designated amount.